 Whereas swapping may happen without a hitch in older IDE disk drives, newer SATA models pose a challenge.

-Whereas the ROM chips can be replaced and swapped between the PCB boards without much of a hustle (if you own a hot-air gun), swapping the controller chip needs more professional hand.
+Whereas the ROM chips can be replaced and swapped between the PCB boards without much of a hustle (if you own a hot-air gun), swapping the controller chip needs a more professional hand.

-- Change drive platters in a super clean room!
+- Change drive platters in a super clean room.

-- Do not touch the inside of the platters!
+- Do not touch the platter surface.

-- Do not touch the read/write heads!
+- Do not touch the read/write heads.

-5: Consult Data Recovery Specialists
+Consult Data Recovery Specialist